rmontenegroo/plone.cachepurging/README.txt

         from plone.cachepurging.utils import getPathsToPurge
         from plone.cachepurging.utils import getURLsToPurge
-        from plone.cachepurging.utils import isCachingEnabled
+        from plone.cachepurging.utils import isCachePurgingEnabled

         ...

-        if not isCachingEnabled():
+        if not isCachePurgingEnabled():
             return 'Caching not enabled'

         registry = getUtility(IRegistry)